villevt/Sental/readme.md

 - Requests can only contain upwards to 400 characters
 - A single IP address can only make up to 20 requests per day

+Backend can be run from `backend`-folder with `uvicorn main:app`.

 ## Frontend

 Minimal (TypeScript) React single page app, that allows for inputting text, and getting automatic inference for the text.
+Frontend can be run from `frontend`-folder with `npm start`.

 ## Model data